Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/start-here.md

 Many confusions in the literature come from collapsing those layers.

+### 5. Narrow systems can still be valuable

+Notation, transcription, semantic representation, corpus annotation, rendering systems, dictionary platforms, and datasets may be useful at their own layer.

+The series criticizes them only when layer-level success is treated as if it solved the whole signed-writing and text-infrastructure path.

 ## Preferred terms in this series

 The series uses a few terms in a consistent way: